 Watching Death March was a challenge for me.
 What could have been a chance to showcase a watchable fantasy series turned into an abomination.
 By the time I finished watching this show, I felt a sigh of relief that the series ended up only receiving 12 episodes.
 It should have just been left alone as a light novel instead.
 The adaptation has a dysfunctional story, uncharismatic character cast, and really gives isekai a bad name.
 In fact, I’d say Death March almost made a show like Isekai wa Smartphone to Tomo ni look good.

-Death March to the Parallel World Rhapsody seems almost as perfunctory as anime gets, as if to be the self-appointed embodiment of “anime today, 2018”, but with some sense of restraint, much to the relief of some.
-By that same token, it manages to actually somewhat succeed at being incredibly basic (temporarily), because sadly, it's hard to find a show that can pull this off.
+Death March to the Parallel World Rhapsody seems almost as perfunctory as anime gets, as if to be the self-appointed embodiment of “anime today, 2018” .
+By that same token, it manages to actually somewhat succeed at being incredibly basic and even generic (temporarily), because sadly, it's hard to find a show that can pull this off.
 Giving the finger to SAO, Re:Zero, and Isekai wa Smartphone, this is Death March’s brief time in the limelight.

 The main character can't carry such an annoyingly dull cast, however, as most of his posse feel less like dynamic characters, and more like largely distinct accessories for him.
 Obviously he doesn't feel this way about them, but as established, he’s certainly less of an audience surrogate than many of his ilk.
-They're thankfully nowhere near as obnoxious as most female harem characters, as none of them quite fit into the tired archetypes of harem characters, and each character is distinct from one another, unlike Smartphone, where most of the women are lately the same character.
+They're thankfully nowhere near as obnoxious as most female harem rosters such as Akashic Records or The Asterisk War, as none of them quite fit into the tired archetypes of harem characters.
+Additionally, each character is distinct from one another, unlike say, Smartphone.
 Not to mention that while not every female Satou collects is in love with him, it increases every so often, threatening to turn this pseudo-harem into an actual harem with leftovers.
 Arisa can get grating sometimes with her bullshit, making her probably the worst of the lukewarm bunch (aside from that one demon in episodes 3 and 4, whose voice was a spell meant to poison the ears), side-characters included.
 A majority of the villains are borderline worthless husks meant to serve as a “standard evil prick”.
 Understandably this takes place in a video game but the antagonists really are just the Light Novel adaptation standard when they didn't entirely have to be.
 At least the villain in the second arc has some pretty decent and interestingly foreshadowed motivations.

 Easily the worst part, however, would be the production values.
 Even outside of the nice directing moments present in episode 1, and how they purposely instead sunlight saturation in certain moments of episode 2 to accentuate the wonder Satou feels about this new world he is in, there isn't much flare to speak of.
-The character designs looks rather sharp, possibly too sharp, though improved over the original novel.
+The character designs look rather sharp, possibly too sharp, though improved over the original novel.
 Thankfully it isn't the LN standard but it's still not that pretty to look at.
-The action is not very well animated either and the magic spells aren't with any sense of flare like they would be in Konosuba or Knight’s & Magic.
+The action is not very well animated either.
+The magic spells cast have no flash or sense of spectacle like in Konosuba or Knight’s & Magic.
 As mentioned earlier, there are some neat directing moments sprinkled throughout, but that’s all they are: moments.
 Not all episodes even have those brief moments, and coupled together with terrible, sometimes even laughable action sequences, it’s certainly little better than the rest of Death March’s borderline pitiful visual presentation.

 The music is mixed as well, though it is conversely the best aspect of the show.
-The Opening, "Slide Ride (スライドライド)" by Run Girls, Run!, is a real good contender for “most generic-sounding anime OP”, and needless to say, it wasn’t very pleasing to listen to.
-The Ending theme, "Suki no Skill (スキノスキル)" by Wake Up, Girls!
-Isn’t much better, as it’s another ending theme that isn’t noteworthy.
-The rest of the music is pretty decent, feeling like it truly belongs in a fantasy video game.
+The Opening, "Slide Ride” by Run Girls, Run!, is a damn good contender for “most generic-sounding anime OP”, and needless to say, it wasn’t very pleasing to listen to.
+The Ending theme, "Suki no Skill” by Wake Up, Girls! isn’t much better, as it’s another ending theme that isn’t noteworthy.
+The rest of the music is pretty decent, actually feeling like decent video game music for once.
 This only applies when the characters are in the villages and not elsewhere.
 One minor jingle in particular even opts to make you feel like you've discovered or done something grand, and if there’s one thing video game scores are fantastic at, it's giving off a sense of grandeur.
 The track pool even expands in the second half when things try to get more serious and full of dread and tension.
-There are some nice emotional tracks too, like the one in the penultimate scene of episode 9, and the episode 10 ending track, which sadly cannot be named at the time of writing.
-Such a shame that the opening and ending themes that sandwich these tracks are what hold the audio component back.
+There are some nice emotional tracks too, further making it a shame that the opening and ending themes that sandwich these tracks hold everything back.

-Ultimately, in a world where perfunctory is revolutionary, you can forgive the disproportionate applause at least once, as even mediocrity of this kind, in such a location, can inspire hope for the future of Isekai, garbage visuals aside.
-There are some genuinely nice moments, visually, and emotionally, so to see it settle is annoying at times.
-At the very least, if something like Isekai wa Smartphone was up the alley, this is worth viewing too, that way you find an infinitely superior product with a trick or two up its nonexistent sleeves.
+Even in this series' perfunctory existence, Death march manages to carve out a surprisingly rare niche among its contemporaries.
+Unfortunately, this speaks to the banality of this type of show more so than the quality of the show itself.
+A lot of the “compliments” I gave it would be overlooked in most other shows given how basic they are for even most bad shows to accomplish.
+There are some genuinely nice moments here, visually, and emotionally, so to see the show succumb to temptation is aggravating.
+At the very least, if something like Isekai wa Smartphone was up your alley, this is worth viewing too, that way you find an infinitely superior product with a trick or two up its nonexistent sleeves.
 For now at least, I can say Death March thankfully didn't live up to its title in terms of viewing experience, awful finale notwithstanding, as it’s surprisingly high up on this totem pole.
-Not bad for a modern LN Isekai title.
+Not bad for a modern LN Isekai title, let alone one considered part of the harem genre.
 It may not be good, but hey, baby steps.

 Also, the fact that people are treating this show like an endorsement of slavery is woefully disconcerting; please don't do what you tried going with Mahoutsukai no Yome.